-Join us April 8–12, 2019 for five fun-filled, themed days to celebrate of our youngest learners!
+Save the date and join us April 13–17, 2020 for five fun-filled, themed days to celebrate of our youngest learners!
 The Week of the Young Child™ is an annual celebration hosted by NAEYC to spotlight early learning, young children, their teachers, families, and communities.

 While we designate the date and daily themes, celebrations are organized and coordinated by individual early childhood programs and community organizations providing services to young children and families.
 Celebrations can be tailored to meet your own needs!

-This year NAEYC is asking members, centers, higher ed programs, and everyone else in the early education community to Step It Up (SIU) during WOYC™.
+In 2019, NAEYC asked members, centers, higher ed programs, and everyone else in the early education community to Step It Up (SIU) during WOYC™.
 We kept the same daily themes, but we challenge YOU to expand them!
 Spread the word about the importance of high-quality early learning, and the critical role early childhood educators play in a child’s development and learning.

 Children learn so much as they enjoy music, explore food and cooking, build together, create art, and celebrate their families!
-Get inspired by the activities below and start planning your celebration today!
+Get inspired by the activities below and plan your next year's celebration.

 Discover our Daily WOYC Themes!

-NAEYC’s 2019 WOYC™ kicks off with Music Monday on April 8!
 When children sing, dance, and listen to music, they develop their language and early literacy skills while being active and encouraging movement.
-Make up and record your own unique version of a song or write your own, and share it on NAEYC's Facebook WOYC event page or post to Twitter and Instagram using the hashtag #woyc19.
+Make up and record your own unique version of a song or write your own, and share it on Facebook, Twitter, and Instagram using the hashtag #woyc20.

-On April 9, focus on healthy eating and fitness at home and school with Tasty Tuesday!
 This fun, food-themed day is about more than just cheese and crackers.
 Cooking together connects math with literacy skills, science, and more.
 With the rise in childhood obesity, you can encourage healthy nutrition and fitness habits at home and in the classroom.
-Create your own healthy snacks and share the recipes and photos of your creations on NAEYC's Facebook WOYC event page or post to Twitter and Instagram using the hashtag #woyc19.
+Create your own healthy snacks and share the recipes and photos of your creations on Facebook, Twitter, and Instagram using the hashtag #woyc20.

 Visit our resources page for more ideas on healthy food creations and activities!